eilon-s/ddcfDNA/simulations/README.md

-# scripts for simulating samples with diffrent levels of SNPs and cfDNA sequencing reads
+Scripts for simulating samples with diffrent levels of dd-cfDNA, SNPs and cfDNA sequencing reads